guikarai/protect-data-on-linuxone-with-pervasive-encryption/part2.md

 Elasticsearch can be used to search all kinds of documents.
 It provides scalable search, has near real-time search, and supports multitenancy.
 "Elasticsearch is distributed, which means that indices can be divided into shards and each shard can have zero or more replicas.
 Each node hosts one or more shards, and acts as a coordinator to delegate operations to the correct shard(s).
 Rebalancing and routing are done automatically".
 Related data is often stored in the same index, which consists of one or more primary shards, and zero or more replica shards.
 Once an index has been created, the number of primary shards cannot be changed.

 More information about ELK here: https://www.elastic.co

+👍 Congratulations!
+Your ELK application has been instantiated from IBM Cloud Private.
+You can now ready for the step 4.

 ## What to Keep in mind about ELK?
 "ELK" is the acronym for three open source projects: Elasticsearch, Logstash, and Kibana.